aws/aws-cdk-rfcs/text/batch-l2.md

 Batch `JobQueue`s execute Jobs submitted to them in FIFO order unless you specify a `SchedulingPolicy`.
 FIFO queuing can cause short-running jobs to be starved while long-running jobs fill the compute environment.
 To solve this, Jobs can be associated with a share.

 Shares consist of a `shareIdentifier` and a `weightFactor`, which is inversely correlated with the vCPU allocated to that share identifier.
+When submitting a Job, you can specify it's `shareIdentifier` to associate that particular job with that share.
 For example, if there are two shares defined as follows:
 | Share Identifier | Weight Factor |
 | ---------------- | ------------- |